 A cooktop works a bit differently in that there can be kitchen cabinets beneath the appliance.
 You will, however, need to cut a hole in your countertop to install it in much the same way that you would install a drop-in sink.
 You will have much greater flexibility in your kitchen design with a cooktop, however, and you can even install it in your kitchen island if you like.

 Another benefit of the cooktop and wall oven combination is that it improves the workflow when more than one person is in the kitchen.
 It also allows you to buy your appliance in different sizes if, for example, you want an oven that is wider than your cooktop.
+You will have more cooktop options as you're choosing your oven and cooktop separately.

 The Gas Cooktop